 My Kitty's On Prozac was a collaborative effort.
-The original set of lyrics were by Ilene Springer and the chord progression was by Barry Spiro.
+The original set of lyrics was by Ilene Springer and the chord progression was by Barry Spiro.
 I took the two and mushed them together, writing some additional lyrics to make it work.
 Ilene's kitty is Sophie, and some of her story is true, but the rest is fiction.
 This recording is with Ken Porter.
 There's also a video of a different performance.

 Green Team was written for a

 Green".
-Kristen works on the Green Team.
+Chris works on the Green Team.

 Delaney's Reel is a tune

 that got stuck in my head.
 I had to record it so I could move on.

 Island Love for Jen and Kevin's wedding shower. lyrics.

 Fired Up!
 I'm calling this a co-write